 An up-to-date presentation of the Production Technology group for Master students by Remko Akkerman here.

 Within the Mechanical Engineering Master, every individual student compiles his or her own Master’s program, in which the competence profile and the specialization are clearly identifiable.
 Most master projects of the Production Technology group are incorporated in a longer running research project.
 In some cases master projects will be carried out externally at the site of an industrial partner or research institute.
-A list of possible master projects is available on Blackboard and is published in our corridor (Horstring N 2nd floor).
-We always welcome your ideas while setting up the master project!
+A list of possible master projects is available below and is published in our corridor (Horstring N 2nd floor).
+In addition, we always welcome your ideas while setting up the master project!